-The ATTIC (Advising, Tutoring, Testing, International Center) represents the collaboration of student services at SPSU.
-Located in J 253, the ATTIC houses advising for Joint Enrollment and General Studies students, Tutoring, Testing, International Student Services, Disability Services, and Multi-Cultural Affairs.
+The ATTIC (Advising, Tutoring, Testing, International Center) provides academic support services to students at SPSU.
+Located in the Student Center (A-160), the ATTIC houses Advising, Testing, Tutoring, International Student Services, Disability Services, and Multi-Cultural Affairs.
 For more information, call (678) 915-7361.